michael2012z/BitBible/markdown/KJV/files/Ps.md

 21. Thou shalt increase my greatness, and comfort me on every side.

-22. I will also praise thee with the psaltery, even thy truth, O my God: unto thee will I sing with the harp, O thou Holy One of Israel.the psaltery: Heb. the instrument of psaltery
+22. I will also praise thee with the psaltery, even thy truth, O my God: unto thee will I sing with the harp, O thou Holy One of Israel.

 23. My lips shall greatly rejoice when I sing unto thee; and my soul, which thou hast redeemed.